Join us at our diabetes roadshow and AGM

-The event will also hear first-hand from someone living with diabetes as they talk about their experience, there will be an open Q and A session and the chance to meet your local healthcare trust governor.
+The event will also hear first-hand from Geoff Whitington, Fixing Dad, as he talks about his experience and the new fixing challenge, there will be an open Q and A session and the chance to meet your local healthcare trust governor.

 From 6.15 to 7.30pm, we’ll hold our Annual General Meeting and Annual Members’ Meeting.
 Our Chairman David Griffiths and Chief Executive Paul Bentley will talk about our achievements during the past year and explain our vision for the future.
 Lead Governor Sonja Bigg will present the annual members’ report and our Chief Nurse Ali Strowman will talk about how we make sure we provide high-quality care for patients.
 Director of Finance Gordon Flack will tell you how we spent your money on improving care for patients.
 We will close with questions from you.

 Kent Community Health NHS Foundation Trust’s Head of Engagement Karen Edmunds, said: “This is a great opportunity for anyone living with diabetes to come along and find out more or get some advice on how to manage their condition better.

 “Diabetes is a serious, life-changing condition for a huge amount of people – more than 90,000 people in Kent live with the condition** – and we want to make sure they know how we can support them and what services we offer.